“Memory is the treasure house of the mind wherein the monuments thereof are kept and preserved.”

 It had taken a while before he had gotten something that qualified as an actual monster.
 This was not particularly surprising when you considered the most dangerous organisms he had started with were insectile mice and rats.
 He just kept combining and recombining until there were massive pockets of underwater ponds, forests in their own isolated caves, grasslands, and every biome that he could possibly re-create.

-Others he commanded three territorial, so they would be perfect to guard treasure or traps.
+Others he commanded to be territorial, so they would be perfect to guard treasure or traps.
 Most traps would get harder if you fell in and were suddenly swarmed by something that stung or bit.